kenstuddy/StackLogger/README.md

 * IntelliJ IDEA 2019.1 or newer (optional)

 # How to Install
-To use this class, simply import it and put these two lines in your main method:
+To use this class, simply import it (if necessary) and put these two lines in your main method:

 ```java
 System.setOut(new StackLogger(System.out, "information.txt"));